2003 Angola 727 Disappearance

 Incident

 On 25 May 2003, shortly before sunset (likely to be 17:00 WAT), it is believed that two men—Ben C. Padilla and John M. Mutantu—boarded the aircraft.
 Padilla was a pilot and flight engineer from the United States, while Mutantu was a hired mechanic from the Republic of the Congo.
-Neither of the men were certified to fly a Boeing 727 and needed an additional crew member to fly the aircraft.
+A crew of three is required to fly a Boeing 727, and neither of the two was certified to fly it.
 Padilla is believed by U.S. authorities to have been at the controls.
 An airport employee reported seeing only one person on board the aircraft at the time; other airport officials stated that two men had boarded the aircraft before the incident.

 The aircraft began taxiing without communicating with the control tower.
 It maneuvered erratically and entered a runway without clearance.
 Air traffic controllers tried to make contact, but there was no response.
 With no lights, the aircraft took off, heading southwest over the Atlantic Ocean before disappearing.
 Before the incident, the aircraft was filled with 53,000 litres (14,000 US gal) of fuel, giving it a range of about 2,400 kilometres (1,500 mi; 1,300 nmi).
 Neither the aircraft nor the two men have been seen since, and no debris from the aircraft has been found.